 For more information regarding these testing requirements, please contact a member of the Education Division.

-Lakeland's state and nationally accredited education program will usher you into the classroom, fully prepared for a rewarding career.
+Lakeland's DPI approved education program will usher you into the classroom, fully prepared for a rewarding career.
 According to a recent Georgetown University report, the retirement rate for teachers over the next decade will be high, as will the hiring rate for new education graduates.

 Education students enrolled in Lakeland's traditional program on the main campus have the ability to gain 12-18 months of full-time work experience and academic credit for their work through our Cooperative Education program.
 A combination of scholarships and wages will help significantly reduce or eliminate post-graduation debt.